Ambien and Sleeping Medication

-If you have been accused of driving while under the influence of Ambien, contact The Law Offices of Todd Landgren for help right away.
-Get in touch with us by phone at 949-752-1122 or submit your information via the form on our website to schedule a free consultation regarding your case.
+If you have been accused of driving while under the influence of Ambien or another sleeping aid, contact The Law Offices of Todd Landgren for help right away.
+Get in touch with us by phone at 949-535-1303 or submit your information via the form on our website to schedule a free consultation regarding your case.

 Ambien is a prescription medication that is used to treat insomnia and other sleeping disorders.
-Ambien helps users fall asleep.
-It also makes users feel drowsy.
+Ambien induces drowsiness to help you fall asleep, but it does not necessarily keep you asleep.

 The dangers of drowsy driving have been documented in various research studies.
 Being drowsy can affect a driver’s reaction time, awareness of his surroundings, and judgment.
 Because Ambien is designed to make users feel drowsy, no one should take this medication if they plan on driving.